libsidplayfp/VICE-testprogs/testbench/readme.txt

 ================================================================================
 --------------------------------------------------------------------------------

+first of all copy Makefile.config.example to Makefile.config and edit it to your needs (see instructions inside this file).

 the Makefile in this directory serves as the main frontend to the testbench. to get a list of things you can do just run "make".